 Scalable anomaly detection with Spark and SOS

-In this talk, we present Stochastic Outlier Section (SOS), an unsupervised algorithm for detecting anomalies in large, high-dimensional data, that he developed in MATLAB.
+Jeroen Janssens dives into SOS, an unsupervised algorithm for detecting anomalies in large, high-dimensional data, that he developed in MATLAB.
 SOS employs the concept of affinity to compute an outlier probability for each data point.
 It has a superior performance while being more robust to data perturbations and parameter settings.
 SOS was ported to both Python and R to allow for a wider adoption by the data science community.

-Since 2015, Fokko Driesprong has been implementing SOS on a variety of distributed, large-scale data processing technologies, including Spark’s MLlib and Apache Flink.
-Most recently, he successfully ported the MLlib implementation to Spark ML Pipelines, because that has superseded MLlib and provides a uniform set of high-level APIs built on top of DataFrames.
+SOS has been implemented on a variety of distributed, large-scale data processing technologies, including Spark MLlib and Apache Flink; most recently the MLlib implementation was ported to Spark ML pipelines, because that’s superseded MLlib and provides a uniform set of high-level APIs built on top of dataframes.

-First, we illustrate the idea and intuition behind SOS.
-Subsequently, we demonstrate our implementation of SOS on top of ML Pipelines and discuss the process of porting it from MLlib.
-Finally, we apply SOS to a real-world use case.
-By the end of this talk you’ll have a good understanding of the algorithm and how to integrate anomaly detection in your own (streaming) machine learning pipeline.
+Jeroen illustrates the idea and intuition behind SOS, demonstrates the implementation of SOS on top of ML pipelines, explains the process of porting it from MLlib, and applies SOS to a real-world use case.
+By the end, you’ll have a good understanding of the algorithm and how to integrate anomaly detection in your own (streaming) machine learning pipeline.

 What you'll learn

-Jeroen Janssens is the founder and CEO of Data Science Workshops B.V., which provides on-the-job training and coaching in data visualization, machine learning, and programming.
+Jeroen Janssens is the founder, CEO, and an instructor of Data Science Workshops, which provides on-the-job training and coaching in data visualization, machine learning, and programming.
 Previously, he was an assistant professor at Jheronimus Academy of Data Science and a data scientist at Elsevier in Amsterdam and startups YPlan and Outbrain in New York City.
-He is the author of Data Science at the Command Line, published by O’Reilly Media.
+He’s the author of Data Science at the Command Line (O’Reilly).
 Jeroen holds a PhD in machine learning from Tilburg University and an MSc in artificial intelligence from Maastricht University.

 Leave a Comment or Question